forsling/Dirty-swp/README.md

 Use this extension at your own risk.
 I cannot guarantee that it will work flawlessly in all situations.

 ## Limitations
-Dirty.swp does not create valid Vim .swp files but rather just simple file containing a unique machine id and an optional name (which can be set in settings and will show other Dirty.swp users who has locked a file).
+Dirty.swp does not create valid Vim swap files but rather just simple file containing a unique machine id and an optional name (which can be set in settings and will show other Dirty.swp users who has locked a file).

 ## Commands
 Dirty.swp has four commands: